kolayne/clone_all_repos/README.md

 A tool to create and maintain snapshots of all GitHub repositories, related to a user.

-It is useful in cases when you want to have an additional backup of the data you have in GitHub, for example, in case your country's government has spontaneously decided to unleash a war against Ukraine and, thanks to that, all the citizens are now under the risk of being banned by various foreign services.
+It is useful in cases when you want to have an additional backup of the data you have on GitHub.

-By the way, I take this opportunity to express my position: #NoToWar / #НетВойне

 ## Requirements